wooters/wooters.github.io/_posts/2019-12-16-forced_alignment.md

 Running the above `curl` command using:

 - audio: [10 seconds of the Gettysburg address](https://www2.cs.uic.edu/~i101/SoundFiles/gettysburg10.wav) from https://www2.cs.uic.edu/~i101/SoundFiles/
-- transcript: `four score and sever years ago our fathers brought forth on this continent a new nation conceived in liberty and dedicated to the proposition that all men are created equal`
+- transcript: `four score and seven years ago our fathers brought forth on this continent a new nation conceived in liberty and dedicated to the proposition that all men are created equal`

 ```bash
 $ curl -F "audio=@gettysburg10.wav" -F "transcript=@gettysburg10.txt" "http://localhost:8765/transcriptions?async=false"